5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 > - If you have an older Lenovo ThinkPad, Method 2.2 will work!

 #### Disabling **`RTC`**
-Disable the Realtime Clock by changing it's status (`_STA`) to zero if macOS is running:
+Disable the Realtime Clock by changing its status (`_STA`) to zero if macOS is running:

 ```asl
 Method (_STA, 0, NotSerialized)